The benchmarks, the friction points, and the specific design changes that move mobile booking conversion for small Irish tourism businesses.

 A guest lands on your website from Google on a phone, at 22:17, from bed, after a long day.
 They have 90 seconds of attention.
 What happens next decides whether you get the booking or they close the tab and try the place down the road.

-Mobile conversion is no longer a "nice to have" — in 2026, over 74% of Irish tourism website traffic is mobile, up from 68% two years ago (Fáilte Ireland digital reports, aggregated).
-And the gap between mobile and desktop conversion rates is now the single biggest source of lost revenue we find in audits.
+Mobile conversion is no longer a "nice to have" — industry data from Fáilte Ireland and Tourism Ireland's overseas-visitor research consistently puts Irish tourism mobile traffic share above 70% in 2025, and rising.
+And the gap between mobile and desktop conversion rates is the single largest source of lost revenue flagged in published travel-conversion benchmarks (Skift Research, Phocuswright, Booking.com partner reports).

 Here's what good looks like, what's broken on most small tourism sites, and what to fix first.